 Figure 20 shows the monitoring of the MWR-ECMWF differences of cloud liquid water content (Δ WC) using Level2 STC products from the Marine Center.
-Sentinel-3A fields is compared to Jason2/AMR and SARAL/AltiKa.
-Figure 20 Figure 18shows that the several evolutions affected mainly the average value of Δ WC: the daily average show steps when the configuration of the IPF is updated but with a smaller effect than for the other geophysical parameters, while the standard deviation is stable over the whole period.
-The mean of Δ WC is close to 0.04kg/m2 for the three missions.
-The standard deviation of Sentinel-3A is little higher than for the two other missions: ~0.3kg/m2 for S-3A, 0.2 kg/m2.
+Sentinel-3A fields is compared to Jason2/AMR, Jason3/AMR and SARAL/AltiKa.
+Figure 20 shows that the several evolutions affected mainly the average value of Δ WC: the daily average show steps when the configuration of the IPF is updated but with a smaller effect than for the other geophysical parameters, while the standard deviation is stable over the whole period.
+The mean of Δ WC is close to 0.04kg/m2 for AltiKA, Jason2 and S-3A but around 0.02kg/m2 for Jason3.
+The standard deviation of Sentinel-3A is little higher than for the three other missions: ~0.3kg/m2 for S-3A, 0.2 kg/m2.
 This point needs to be analyzed.